Raspberry leaf tea and pregnancy: Does it bring on labour?

 Why do pregnant women drink raspberry leaf tea?

 “Raspberry leaf tea is also thought to help the womb muscle tone up.
-There is some evidence that, by getting really toned up and ready for action in this way, a woman is less likely to go past 41 weeks of pregnancy.
+Although there is no evidence, by getting really toned up and ready for action in this way, a woman might be less likely to go past 41 weeks of pregnancy.
 So although the tea doesn't really start labour, it might help push your body in the right direction by getting the womb fit and strong.”

 Benefits of raspberry leaf tea

-Although the chance of raspberry leaf tea kickstarting labour is still up for debate, on the whole, there are plenty of other benefits to drinking a cup.
+Although the chance of raspberry leaf tea kick starting labour is still up for debate, on the whole, there are plenty of other possible health benefits to drinking a cup including:

 Is it safe to drink raspberry leaf tea?

-You should be careful if you are taking other medicines before drinking raspberry leaf tea as, like all herbal remedies, it can interfere with some other medicines such as those for diabetes and antidepressants and cause side effects.
+You should be careful if you are taking other medicines before drinking raspberry leaf tea because, like all herbal remedies, it can interfere with some other medicines such as those for diabetes and antidepressants and cause side effects according to the NHS.

 Who should not drink raspberry leaf tea?